 The façade lighting scheme

 Much research was undertaken by the Trust and its advisors before the final design was agreed.
-Available off the peg 'heritage' lanterns were rejected as being generally of poor quality.
-Our lantern, bracket arm and acrotaria were designed by trustee Paul Draper.
+Available off-the-peg 'heritage' lanterns were rejected as being generally of poor quality.
+Our lantern, bracket arm and acrotaria were designed by trustee Paul Draper and were subsequently trademarked under the name Covent Garden Lantern™.
 The Windsor-style lantern harnesses gas lamp technology using an old fashioned 'sugar-bowl' surround with a modern optic - directing the light in an egg shape.

 Tricky power supply and pre-installation works had to be completed before the lanterns could be installed.
 The many listed buildings approvals were secured by Rolfe Judd, sponsored by Shaftesbury PLC, who also sponsored Fresson Tee to produce a Master Layout Plan with photographs of each facade with electricity feeder boxes and wiring positions.
 All this information was used for consultation with local freeholders, leaseholders and residents.